The Gallery Farm

 February – April 2026

-These works underpin all automation, livestock systems and demonstrations.
+These works underpin automation, livestock systems and on-farm demonstrations.

 Solar & Battery System